entmike/sap_bi_docker/4.3/README.md

 Starting localhost...
 ```

+# Ports and Volumes

+## Ports

+The following ports are published for use by the image:

+  - `8080` Tomcat
+  - `6405` Web Services
+  - `6400` CMS

+## Volumes

+Upon first launch of your container, the following volumes are created:

+  - `/bi/sqlanywhere/database` (CMS and Audit database files)
+  - `/bi/sap_bobj/logging` (BOBJ Log files)
+  - `/bi/sap_bobj/data` (File Repository files)

+  Note: These were the main 3 I could think of, reach out to me if I've missed any!

 You should now be able to browse to your docker daemon's host on port 8080 (Example http://dockerhost:8080/BOE/CMC)

 ## Initial Config tweaks: